-- A3.6 All developments are expected to maintain acceptable standards of privacy for both new and existing residential buildings.
-The degree of overlooking and privacy inherent in a development will depend on density, layout, distances and angles between buildings, internal layout, positioning of windows, relative levels and, to some extent, the presence of trees, hedges or other landscape features. - A3.7 In the interests of privacy and to prevent overlooking: - a) Distances between buildings should be sufficient so as to prevent overlooking, particularly from upper floors.
-As an indicative figure, 22m should be achieved between the faces of single or two storey buildings backing onto each other or in other circumstances where privacy needs to be achieved.
-Distances should be greater between buildings in excess of two storeys (especially dwellings/flats) with elevations which directly face one another or in situations where there are site level differences involved.
+All developments are expected to maintain acceptable standards of privacy for both new and existing residential buildings.
+The degree of overlooking and privacy inherent in a development will depend on density, layout, distances and angles between buildings, internal layout, positioning of windows, relative levels and, to some extent, the presence of trees, hedges or other landscape features.

+In the interests of privacy and to prevent unacceptable levels of overlooking:

+a) Distances between buildings should be sufficient so as to prevent unacceptable levels of_overlooking, particularly from upper floors.
+As an indicative figure, 22m should be achieved between the faces of single or two storey buildings backing onto each other between the front and rear elevations or in other circumstances where privacy needs to be achieved.
+Distances should be greater between buildings if they include external balconies or are in excess of two storeys (especially dwellings/flats) with elevations which directly face one another or in situations where there are site level differences involved.
+A slight reduction in the distance between the faces of two buildings may be considered appropriate in urban areas however, consideration must be given to the context and character of the area.
 Mitigating circumstances such as careful layout and orientation, screening and window positions may allow a reduction of distances between elevations.

 - b) A proportion of each garden should be a private zone abutting or close to the dwelling that is not visible from the gardens or ground floor habitable rooms of adjoining properties.
-This should be of a minimum distance of 3 metres from a wall of the dwelling and be permanently screened by walls or fences. - c) Development should not incorporate balconies, or first floor conservatories which overlook neighbouring properties to any degree. - d) Trees and hedges (either existing or planted as part of the development) can provide an effective screen but should not be solely relied upon due to the loss of leaves in winter or the possibility of storm damage, disease etc. - e) Windows of habitable rooms at first floor level should not generally be located in flank elevations.
+This should be of a minimum distance of 3 metres from a wall of the dwelling and be permanently screened by walls or fences. - c) Development should not incorporate balconies, raised platforms and patios or first floor conservatories which unacceptably overlook neighbouring properties to any degree.
+This will only be acceptable where there is no perceived or direct overlooking - d) Trees and hedges (either existing or planted as part of the development) are crucial in planning as they can provide an effective screening and additional privacy and should be safeguarded throughout construction and lifetime of development.
+To ensure privacy trees and hedges but should not be solely relied upon due to the loss of leaves in winter or the possibility of storm damage, disease etc. Where trees are relied on in any development, a tree management plan is required to ensure their future protection. - e) Windows of habitable rooms at first floor level should not generally not be located in flank elevations where they will result in unacceptable levels of overlooking or result in an un-neighbourly relationship.
 Flank windows of other rooms should be non-opening, below 1.7m (from internal floor level) and obscure glazed.
 High level windows with a sill height of 1.7 metres or more may be acceptable where a secondary light source is necessary. - f) Ground floor windows should be located away from flank boundaries.
 Where flank windows to ground floor habitable rooms have to be incorporated, the boundary must be satisfactorily screened by a fence, wall or evergreen hedge. - g) Reliance should not be placed on high screening fences or walls (2 metres and above) where these would form a dominant and oppressive feature.